max-yz-wang/space-pirates-and-zombies/dm-notes/session-1/session-4.md

 Space Ninja Kojiro has reached the peak of swordsmithing

 RAV3 is a planet of the Space Ninja faction.
 It's an exclusive members-only club that renowned, or infamous individuals can visit to let loose.

+Session Overview
+Players meet DJ Yasuo and hear his plight travel to darmanitan VI to fight a yeti wins the battle of the bands agrees to sponsor the players next time so they can perform and leaves them a ticket to visit RAV3.